alyy10/Graph-based-Recommender-System-with-Duckdb-Analytics-Engine/README.md

 ## Project Overview

 This project implements a **Graph-based recommender system** designed to provide personalized product recommendations for e-commerce platforms.
-The system analyzes user behavior patterns from their purchase and search history to recommend the most relevant products using graph-based algorithms and co-occurrence analysis.
+The system analyzes user behavior patterns from their purchase and search history to recommend the most relevant products using graph-based algorithms and co-occurrences.

 ## Project Architecture